-Pregnancy can do a number on our skin… from acne to stretch marks to pigmentation issues.
+Pregnancy can do a number on our skin… from acne to stretch marks to linea nigra and pigmentation issues.
 Some women are also hit with an itchy, sometimes painful rash known as PUPPS or PUPPP.

 You may wonder where in the world this rash came from, or if you’re at risk of getting PUPPS rash, and most importantly, how to get rid of it!

 PUPPS is short for pruritic urticarial papules and plaques of pregnancy.
 It’s also known as PUPPP.
 In the UK, it’s known as polymorphic eruption of pregnancy, or PEP for short.
 It’s a rash that starts off unobtrusive enough and begin as tiny, itchy red bumps in the stretch marks on the abdomen.
 Its distinguishing characteristic is that it surrounds, but never affects, the navel.
 These little red bumps get bigger, forming large patches that spread down the legs, and up the chest.
 Eventually, most of the body can be covered in the itchy, eczema like rash.

 Symptoms of PUPPS